Mintbase/Grants-Program/applications/bubblemint-application.md

 ## Marketing

 The launch of Bubblemint open source will coincide with the launch of our Shardeez NFTs.
-AktaryTech is devoting significant marketing resources to this launch and it will gain attention from inside and outside of NEAR.
+AktaryTech is devoting significant marketing resources to this launch (full time marketer, blog posts, Twitter, conference speaking).
+The goal is to gain attention from inside NEAR NFT communities, NEAR in general, outside of NEAR, and even outside of Web3.

-The ecological mission of Shardeez DAO will take center stage in the marketing efforts.
-Attention on this will drive other projects to Bubblemint and Mintbase in general.
+The DAO-governed ecological mission of Shardeez will take center stage in the marketing efforts (which is how we intend to bring outsiders in).
+This will drive other projects to Bubblemint and Mintbase in general.

 ## Future Plans